statsbylopez/mlopez/content/post/2018-08-22-part-i-randomness-of-regular-season-competition.md

 ![](/post/2018-08-22-part-i-randomness-of-regular-season-competition_files/xander.gif)

-But instead of strike 3, home plate umpire Dan Iassogna called the pitch ball 4 (for the record, umps call pitches in that location a strike about six out of every seven times).
+But instead of strike 3, home plate umpire Dan Iassogna called the pitch ball 4.
 And so instead of a runner on 2nd and two outs, the Red Sox now had two runners on and out out.
-Iassogna's call dropped the Tigers' win expectency by about 12\%.
+Iassogna's call dropped the Tigers' win expectency by about 12 percentage points.

 Next, Detroit reliever Drew Smily induced a chopper up the middle off the bat of Jacoby Ellsbury, hit in the direction of shortstop Jose Iglesias.
 It's the type of play Iglesias often starts a double play on.
-Worst, one would think, he'd record only one out.
+Worst case for the Tigers, one would think, he'd record only one out.

 ![](/post/2018-08-22-part-i-randomness-of-regular-season-competition_files/jose.gif)

 But Iglesias bumbled the ball, recording no outs and leaving the bases loaded.
-Allowing for one out on the play, the error was worth about a 20\% drop in win expectency for Detroit.
+Allowing for one out on the play, the error was worth about a 20 perentage point drop in win expectency for Detroit.

-Scherzer and the Tigers, without a doubt, should've been out of the inning but for a few bad breaks.
+Scherzer and the Tigers should've been out of the inning but for a few bad breaks.
 But they weren't, which allowed Shane Victorino to step to the plate with the bases loaded.
 Victorino's at-bat involved a little less luck; he hit a grand slam, and the Tigers season was effectively over.

 The Tigers' final game was heartbreaking, and indicative of one of the most humbling aspects of being a sports fan: the better team doesn't always win, even when it may deserve to.
 It happened for the Tigers in 2013, but it happens for all teams in all seasons and in almost all sports.
 Sometimes it's just luck -- a referee call, a bad bounce, poor conditions, or, like the Tigers, a missed strike three.
 Or sometimes the better team just plays poorly -- missing open three-pointers, field goals, saves, or, like the Tigers, easy ground balls up the middle.
 Or sometimes the "better" team might simply be so close in terms of talent to the "worse" team, that any number of plays, shots, or referee decisions could play into the game's outcome, actions that, by and large, are largely noise and not indicative of any particular skill or talent.